jeffreff/fishstory/README.md

 4. Run MySQL workbench and login to your local database.
 5. Open the provided .sql file in the documentation/mysql-setup folder into workbench and run the entire script.
 Your database table should now be setup appropriately with a default fish added.
-6. Run Postman
+6. Run Postman.
 7. Run your generated "fishstory-1.1-spring-boot.jar" or similar found in the root or target folders.
-8. Make calls using postman like documented above.
+8. Make calls using postman as documented above.

 ## Notes